Cycling road safety: not just for the pros

 The RAA reports that serious cyclist crashes have increased by almost a third in the last five years.
 With more bikes on the road at this time of the year, it’s important to be aware and know how to respond in an emergency.

-According to the Australian Institute of Health and Welfare, head injuries account for 20% of hospitalised cycling injuries.
-Always:
+According to the Australian Institute of Health and Welfare, head injuries account for less than 10% of hospitalised cycling injuries.

 First aid management for head injuries: